 But I think the bigger issue here is the question of what the punishment is expected to accomplish.
 In the case of the fine, the main issue is that the window is broken!
 The fact that the windowbreaker is guilty comes in only secondarily.
 Given that the new window needs to be paid for, it seems fair to assign the liability to the man who—whether accidentally, or in a fit of rage—broke the first one.
 But if someone else wants to repair the window, that solves the problem: (1) The neighbor is compensated for the damage to his building, so he has no right to object, (2) The friend is allowed to do whatever he likes with his own money, and (3) the windowbreaker is enabled to pay the fine.
 No more problem!

 Things are quite different in the case of a murderer, who pushes someone out the window and breaks their skull instead of the glass.
-Here, the main problem is quite different.
+The main problem is not the same.

 One might be tempted to say that the main problem in the criminal case is that the victim is dead.
 But that isn't so!
 The death of the victim is the most tragic part of the situation, but it is not what the criminal trial is there to fix!
 Sentencing murders to death does not bring back their victims.
 Last I checked, not even a sentence of life-without-possibility-of-parole does that.
 No, in the criminal trial, punishing the criminal is the entire point of the proceedings (although there are multiple goals which this punishment might accomplish).